iklam/iklam.github.io/_posts/2017-12-19-lambda-notes-002-method-handle.markdown

 # Hello MethodHandle

-To understand what's happening with the extra-long parameter to invokedynamic from [my last post]({% post_url 2017-12-14-lambda-notes-001 %}), let's take a detour in [MethodHandle](https://docs.oracle.com/javase/8/docs/api/java/lang/invoke/MethodHandle.html).
+To understand what's happening with the extra-long parameter to `invokedynamic` from [my last post]({% post_url 2017-12-14-lambda-notes-001 %}), let's take a detour in [MethodHandle](https://docs.oracle.com/javase/8/docs/api/java/lang/invoke/MethodHandle.html).

+(The main reason that I talk about MethodHandle here is to explain the strange call stacks we will see when diving into Lambdas.)

 ```
 $ cat HelloMH.java